France - Global health R&D

 France is the 6th-largest public funder of global health R&D; it has strong national research institutions

-In 2017, France provided US$47 million for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile.
-In 2017, it was the sixth-largest public funder.
-These figures are based on the G-FINDER survey conducted by Policy Cures Research.
-France has strong expertise on HIV/AIDS research and ranks fourth among European countries and fourth in the world on the number of scientific publications produced.
+In 2018, France provided US$44 million for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile.
+This makes it the sixth-largest public funder of global health R&D efforts.
+These figures are based on the G-FINDER survey, conducted by Policy Cures Research.

-The Ministry for Higher Education, Research, and Innovation is the main public funder for France’s global health R&D. The Ministry of Foreign Affairs’ (MAE) contribution to global health R&D is limited to funding provided to the Drugs for Neglected Disease Initiative (DNDi; US$1.2 million in 2017) through the French Development Agency (AFD).
+The Ministry for Higher Education, Research, and Innovation is the main public funder for France’s global health R&D. The Ministry of Foreign Affairs’ (MAE) contribution to global health R&D is limited to funding provided to the Drugs for Neglected Disease Initiative (DNDi; US$0.7 million in 2018) through the French Development Agency (AFD).

-According to G-FINDER data, three institutions carry out or coordinate the bulk of France’s global health R&D funding (93% in 2017): the French National Institute of Health and Medical Research (INSERM; 54% or US$36 million), the Institut Pasteur (29% or US$19 million), and the French National Research Agency (ANR; 10% or US$6 million).
+According to G-FINDER data, two institutions carry out or coordinate the bulk of France’s global health R&D funding (87% in 2018): the French National Institute of Health and Medical Research (INSERM; 66% or US$29 million) and the French National Research Agency (ANR; 22% or US$10 million).

-- The French National Research Agency coordinates and allocates public funding for R&D under the direction of the Ministry of Higher Education.
-However, it does not carry out any research itself.
-According to G-FINDER data, its global health R&D funding amounted to US$6 million in 2017.
+- The French National Research Agency coordinates and allocates public funding for R&D under the direction of the Ministry of Higher Education, however, it does not carry out any research itself.
+According to G-FINDER data, its global health R&D funding amounted to US$10 million in 2018.
 Almost a quarter was allocated to INSERM and Institut Pasteur.
 Other recipients include universities and national research centers, such as the French National Center for Scientific research.
-Calls for tenders are published every year to determine which projects will be funded.

 Decision-making is fragmented but efforts have been made to increase coordination